funkia/purescript-turbine/README.md

 myDivWithButton = E.div { class: "div-class" } myButton
 ```

+The `text` function used above takes a string an returns a component
+corressponding to a text node of the string.

 Components are composed together with the `</>` operator.
 As a first
-approximation the `</>` is similar to the semigroup operator `<>`.
-However,
+approximation `</>` is similar to the semigroup operator `<>`.
+However, the
-`</>` has special handling for the information in the `Component` data type.
+type of `</>` is slightly different as we will see later.
+Writing `component1
-Writing `component1 </> component2` creates a new component which represents the
+</> component2` creates a new component which represents the HTML from the
-HTML from the first component followed by the HTML for the second
+first component followed by the HTML for the second component.
+Here is an
-component.
-Here is an example.
+example.

 ```purescript
 const myLoginForm =